 The difference between college graduates and those who did not finish high school is stark: the median net worth for those with a college degree is over 11 times higher than the median net worth of those without a high school diploma.

 The family structure statistics for net worth show a positive effect for couples, likely due to their ability to share expenses, savings and investments.
-Even couples who have to provide for dependents have a higher average net worth than single people with no children.
+Even couples who must provide for dependents have a higher average net worth than single people with no children.

 Family structure | Median net worth (2022) | Average net worth (2022) |